w1cee/w1cee/README.md

 # 💫 About Me:
-🐱‍💻 Currently working on vending machine e-commerce
+🐱‍💻 Currently working on vending machines e-commerce
 🌱 Learning OpenCV